Unbreakable-ray/Steam_writing_assistant/readme.md

 <img  width="400" src="./assets/Untitled_Artwork-1686319289723-2.jpg" alt="Untitled_Artwork" style="zoom:25%;" />

-a **Software** that make writing in Steam forums more organized and fun
+a **Software** that makes writing in Steam forums more organized and fun

 # Futures